martinabr/pydgilib-template-project/README.md

 - `pipenv`: Can be installed by opening a command line window in Windows and writing `pip install pipenv`.

+- If using [Anaconda](https://www.anaconda.com/distribution/) the first two steps above also apply (downloading 64-bit and 32-bit).
+For the different virtual environments open the Anaconda Navigator for the correct architecture.
+For pydgilib use x32 and create a new environment.
+Install `matplotlib` first.
+For `pydgilib` do
+`conda config --set pip_interop_enabled True`
+`pip install pydgilib`
+`conda update --all`

 If using Linux, the following would be required:

 - Python 3.7+ 64-bit: On Ubuntu, run `sudo apt-get install python3` in the